-Given this, it should not be surprising that the list of our computational limitations is legion.
+Given all these reasons for supposing we have deficiencies in our cognitive abilities, it should not be surprising that the list of our computational limitations is legion.
 To give one striking example, evidently it was not even sufficiently beneficial in terms of adaptive fitness for us to have working memory capable of holding more than seven enumerated objects at once.
-Indeed, modern digital computers, which are exceedingly simple systems in comparison to the complexity of the human brain, vastly outperform us computationally in myriad ways~\cite{brown2020language,devlin2018bert,silver2017mastering}.
-Moreover, the small set of those cognitive tasks that we can still perform better than our primitive digital computers is substantially shrinking from year to year.\footnote{It is important to appreciate that the rate of this shrinkage is significant, notwithstanding the fact that there are, for now, some important cognitive tasks that elude AI programs~\cite{mitchell2021ai}, and notwithstanding the research frustrations endured by some the very earliest of AI researchers, sometimes summarized as ``Moravec’s paradox''~\cite{brooks1991intelligence,minsky1988society,moravec1988mind}.}
+Needless to say, there are many artificial computational systems that are capable of this ``feat''.
+Indeed, modern digital computers, which are exceedingly simple systems in comparison to the complexity of the human brain, vastly outperform us computationally in myriad ways, going far beyond the number of enumerated objects in their memories~\cite{brown2020language,devlin2018bert,silver2017mastering}.
+Moreover, the small set of those cognitive tasks that we can still perform better than our primitive digital computers is substantially shrinking from year to year --- witness the recent rise of foundational AI models and the ever-expanding list of new abilities afforded by deep RL algorithms like DeepMind's Alpha-* algorithms.\footnote{It is important to appreciate that the rate of this shrinkage is significant, notwithstanding the fact that there are, for now, some important cognitive tasks that it has been argued elude AI programs~\cite{mitchell2021ai}, and notwithstanding the research frustrations endured by some the very earliest of AI researchers, sometimes summarized as ``Moravec’s paradox''~\cite{brooks1991intelligence,minsky1988society,moravec1988mind}.}

 Despite all our preening in front of our collective mirror about how smart we are, it seems that we must in fact be very dumb organisms, by any objective criteria, in terms of abstract intelligence.
 Thanks to the exigencies of natural selection, we must have highly restricted cognitive abilities --- the barest minimum needed to scrape through a few million years of hunting and gathering until we got lucky and stumbled into the Neolithic revolution.
-It may simply be that that the presumption stated at the beginning of this essay, that we ``have high level of abstract intelligence'' is, objectively speaking, wrong.
-It may simply may reflect camouflaged biases we have on the topic of ``intelligence'', esteeming the type that we happen to have above all others.
+It may simply be that the presumption stated at the beginning of this essay, that we ``have high level of abstract intelligence'' is, objectively speaking, wrong.
+It may simply reflect camouflaged biases we have on the topic of ``intelligence'', esteeming the type that we happen to have above all others.